 - In the App Translation popup, click New Translation.

 - The popup will guide through the necessary steps to submit your translation order.

 Alternatively, you can start the App Translation Service under the APK section of the Developer Console, by clicking on the Start or check progress button on the bottom of the page.

 Add translations for your store listing

 If a user's language preference matches the translation languages you've added, they'll see your app's translated version.
-You can also add localised graphic assets for your store listing pages.
-If you add text translations without localised graphic assets, your app's graphic assets will be shown from the default language.
+You can also add localized graphic assets for your store listing pages.
+If you add text translations without localized graphic assets, your app's graphic assets will be shown from the default language.